turingschool/front-end-curriculum/lessons/module-1/jquery-jigsaw.md

 * How do you select based on the state of a checkbox or radio button?
 * What does the jQuery selector return?
 Be specific.
 You can use this for more in-depth research: http://learn.jquery.com/using-jquery-core/jquery-object/
 * Create a demo (in CodePen) explaining the use of different kinds of selectors.
+* Where do you go to find the official jQuery docs?
+* What happens when you search for something on the jQuery docs page?
+Is it confusing?
+How are the results ordered?
+* Searching google for questions when you're using jQuery can be tricky because it will turn up vanilla JavaScript results too.
+What are some strategies for using google to find answers regarding jQuery?

 ### Getting and Setting Content Values